-The A/D converter request flag (ADF), the Timer/Event Counter 1 interrupt request flag (T1F), the Timer/Event Counter 0 interrupt request flag (T0F), enable A/D converter interrupt bit (EADI), enable Timer/Event Counter 1 interrupt bit (ET1I), and enable Timer/Event Counter 0 interrupt bit (ET0I), constitute the Interrupt Control register 1 (INTC1) which is located at 1EH in the RAM.
+The A/D converter request flag (ADF), the Timer/Event Counter 1 interrupt request flag (T1F), enable A/D converter interrupt bit (EADI), enable Timer/Event Counter 1 interrupt bit (ET1I), constitute the Interrupt Control register 1 (INTC1) which is located at 1EH in the RAM.

-EMI, EEI0, EEI1, EC0I, ET0I, ET1I, and EADI are all used to control the enable/disable status of interrupts.
+EMI, EC0I, EC1I, ET0I, ET1I, and EADI are all used to control the enable/disable status of interrupts.
 These bits prevent the requested interrupt from being serviced.
-Once the interrupt request flags (EI0F, EI1F, C0F, T0F, T1F, ADF) are all set, they remain in the INTC1 or INTC0 respectively until the interrupts are serviced or cleared by a software instruction.
+Once the interrupt request flags (C0F, C1F, T0F, T1F, ADF) are all set, they remain in the INTC1 or INTC0 respectively until the interrupts are serviced or cleared by software instruction.